 Many area employers are very familiar with the quality of ACC programs and our school's track record for preparing confident, qualified professionals for rewarding careers.
 Our graduates have been hired by:

-This curriculum is divided into learning units called modules.
-Standalone core modules for the ACC Pharmacy Technician program include:
+This class curriculum is divided into learning units called class modules.
+Standalone core class modules for the American Career College Pharmacy Technician program include:

 For a complete description of coursework in these modules, please refer to the ACC Catalog.

-Once you have completed your ACC training and earned your diploma, you'll be ready to pursue exciting career opportunities as an entry-level pharmacy technician.
+Once you have completed your American Career College training and earned your college diploma, you'll be ready to pursue exciting career opportunities as an entry-level pharmacy technician.
 On the job, you'll play a vital role in helping licensed pharmacists dispense prescription medications in a retail pharmacy, hospital, clinic, and other similar environments.

 As a pharmacy technician, your day-to-day responsibilities may include:

 As you begin your career as a pharmacy technician, the ongoing development of your skills can create increased opportunities for advancement.
-Even after you are employed, ACC's Career Services team will remain committed to providing you with the resources, support, and personalized assistance you need to keep your health care career on the fast track.
+Even after you are employed, American Career College's Career Services team will remain committed to providing you with the resources, support, and personalized assistance you need to keep your health care career on track.